hweecat/hweecat.github.io/_posts/2019-11-08-contributing-pandas-docs-first-time.md

 (difference between `git merge` and `git rebase` is very important - choosing which one to use depends on whether you are working in a small project team or a large team of contributors)

+(Pro-tip: Marc ((@datapythonista) uses `git fetch upstream && git merge upstream/master to update his branches with new changes in the pandas-dev project)

 ### Lesson 2.2: For cleaner commit histories, `git rebase -i HEAD~n` and squash

 ### Lesson 2.3: `git push -f` responsibly